andrewthederp/2d-Minecraft/README.md

 My interpretation of a 2d minecraft.
-This is made in pygame I wasn't planning on making this open source so the code is very bad
+This is made in pygame.
+I wasn't planning on making this open source so the code is very bad.

 ---
 ## TODO